lucianoayres/chatty-ai/README.md

    - Check available models: `ollama list`
    - Update model in `~/.chatty/config.json`

-3. To start fresh:
+3. If the assistant responds in the wrong language after changing `language_code`:

+   - Clear the chat history to ensure consistent language use:
      ```bash
+     chatty --clear <assistant_name>  # For specific assistant
+     chatty --clear all              # For all assistants
+     ```
+   - The assistant may mix languages if previous conversations exist in different languages

+4. To start fresh:

+   ```bash
    rm -rf ~/.chatty
    chatty init
    ```

-4. If Ollama connection fails:
+5. If Ollama connection fails:
    - Ensure Ollama is running: `ollama serve`
    - Check if the model is installed: `ollama list`
    - Install missing model: `ollama pull <model>`